Asabeneh/30-Days-Of-JavaScript/readMe.md

 console.log('Welcome', 'to', 30, 'Days', 'Of', 'JavaScript')
 ```

-As you can see from the above snippet code, *console.log()* can take multiple arguments.
+As you can see from the snippet code above, *console.log()* can take multiple arguments.

 Congratulations!
 You wrote your first JavaScript code using *console.log()*.

 ##### Comment

 We add comments to our code.
 Comments are very important to make code more readable and to leave remarks in our code.
 JavaScript does not execute the comment part of our code.
-Any text starts with // in JavaScript is a comment or anything enclose like this /* */ is a comment.
+Any text line starting with // in JavaScript is a comment or anything enclosed like this /* */ is a comment.

 **Example: Single Line Comment**